 Directed by Gregg Araki

 Araki has consistently made amazing gay teen films throughout his career.
-This has to be one of his finest offerings, showing six queer teenagers as they become each other’s chosen family and steer each other through life’s varying challenges.
+Totally F***ed Up has to be one of his finest offerings, depicting six queer teenagers as they become each other’s chosen family and steer each other through life’s varying challenges.